AdrianJunge/website/app/assets/ctf/writeups/sekaictf/Fancy Web.md

     **- Exploitation:** triggering the **PHP** `unserialize` and exploiting a POP chain in the **Wordpress** core

 # 1. Introduction<a id="introduction"></a>
-Starting the web application we are greeted by a simple page which allows us to input arbitrary base-64 strings of serialized data:
+Starting the web application, we are greeted by a simple page that allows us to input arbitrary base-64 strings of serialized data:

 ![landing-page](ctf/writeups/sekaictf/fancyweb/landing.png "landing-page")

-Here we already see what might be going on in the backend.
+Here, we already see what might be happening in the backend.
 If you already had something to do with **PHP** `unserialize` the `O:20:"SecureTableGenerator":...` prefix written on the web page might be very familiar.
-Down below is an example of a table we might be able to generate via the backend of the web page.
-Scrolling further we are being hinted there are some security checks going on and we got a test payload to play with:
+Scrolling further, we are being hinted that there are some security checks going on, and we got a test payload to play with:

 ![landing-page-2](ctf/writeups/sekaictf/fancyweb/landing_2.png "landing-page-2")